Maeve Binchy talks about growing up in Ireland, storytelling, success as an author and being a millionaire.

 Weren't we lucky that our father and mother saved for our education?
 We didn't have a car, and we had never stayed in a hotel, and the first time we ever went out to a restaurant was when I got my Leaving Certificate.

 Irish writer Maeve Binchy at her home in Dalkey, Co.
 Dublin (1995)

-While always ambitious, she didn't have any notion that she would be successful, because she thought that only Irish people would read her stories, but they ended up being read all over the world because people could see themselves in them.
-Commenting on her financial success, Binchy comments
+While always ambitious, Maeve Binchy did not have any notion that she would be so successful, she thought that only Irish people would read her stories.
+Her work is read all over the world because people could see themselves in her stories.
+On her financial success, Maeve Binchy says,

 I'd be an eejit if I said it wasn't nice.